rinaldipratama/rn-guess-number/README.md

 # rn-guess-number
-My React Native Guess Number Program using React Native and Expo from Udemy Course [The Practical Guide 2021 Edition].
+My Guess Number Program using React Native and Expo from Udemy Course [The Practical Guide 2021 Edition].

 # Version